paolofulgoni/simple-chatgpt/README.md

 open "$(brew --prefix)/share/simple-chatgpt/simple-chatgpt.shortcut"
 ```

+Requires ChatGPT Desktop to be installed on your Mac.

-On first run, Shortcuts will ask something like “Allow ‘simple-chatgpt’ to share 1 text item with ‘ChatGPT’?”.
+On first run, Shortcuts will ask to “Allow ‘simple-chatgpt’ to share 1 text item with ‘ChatGPT’?”.
 Click **Always Allow**.

+The included Shortcut uses the standard “Run ChatGPT” action shipped with the ChatGPT Desktop app: no hacks or custom integrations.

 ## Use